-DEPARTMENT OF HEALTH AND HUMAN SERVICES Centers for Medicare & Medicaid Services

-Decision of the Administrator

-IN THE CASE OF: \ MGCRB Case No. 24C0077

-\

-Great River Medical Center

-\

-Provider No. 16-0057 \ Date: January 31, 2023
+Provider No. 38-0022 Date: January 31, 2023 •

-\

-\\\\\\\\\\
+\\\\\

 This case is before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the decision entered by the Medicare Geographic Classification Review Board (MGCRB).
-The review is during the 90-day period in §1886(d)(10) of the Social Security Act (Act), as amended.
+The review is during the 90-day period in § 1886(d)(10) of the Social Security Act (Act), as amended.
 The Hospital requested that the Administrator reverse the MGCRB's denial of its reclassification application.
 Accordingly, this case is now before the Administrator for final agency review.

 ISSUE AND MGCRB DECISION

 The issue involves whether the MGCRB properly denied the Hospital's primary request for reclassification.
-The Hospital, geographically located in rural Iowa (IA) sought to reclassify to the urban Iowa City, IA Core-Based Statistical Area (CBSA) for purposes of using the area's wage index to determine its payment rate under the Medicare inpatient prospective payment system (IPPS) for the Federal Fiscal Years (FFY) 2024 through 2026.
+The Hospital, geographically located in the urban Albany-Lebanon, Oregon (OR) Core-Based Statistical Area (CBSA) to reclassify to the urban Portland-Vancouver-Hillsboro, Oregon-Washington (OR-WA) CBSA for purposes of using the area's wage index to determine its payment rate under the Medicare inpatient prospective payment system (IPPS) for the Federal Fiscal Years (FFY) 2024 through 2026.
 The MGCRB noted that the requested area is required to be no more than 35.00 miles under the proximity requirements.
-The MGCRB measured the distance as 39.4 miles.
-The MGCRB approved the Hospital's secondary request to reclassify to the urban Davenport-Moline-Rock Island, Iowa-Illinois (IA-IL) CBSA.
+The MGCRB measured the distance as 35.4 miles.
+The MGCRB approved the Hospital's secondary request to reclassify to the urban Salem, OR CBSA.

 HOSPITAL'S COMMENTS

 The Hospital commented, requesting review by the Administrator.
-The Hospital noted, in its denial, that the MGCRB did not provide any evidence to support its assertion that the distance was greater than 35.00 miles.
-The Hospital argued that the MGCRB decision was inconsistent with the regulation at 42 C.F.R. § 412.230(c)(1) and prior decision and MGCRB practice, which requires a hospital to submit "evidence" of the shortest route and the distance of that route, but does not limit the type of evidence.
-The Hospital stated that the MGCRB decision is also inconsistent with past decisions by the Administrator where hospitals have been approved using affidavits and other evidence to demonstrate proximity to a target area.
-The Hospital noted that it submitted a Bing map showing the distance to the requested area as 35.0 miles.
-However, the Hospital had staff actually drive the specified route and measured the distance as 34.6 miles.
-The
+The Hospital noted that it in its denial, the MGCRB did not provide any evidence to support its assertion that the distance was greater than 35.00 miles.
+The Hospital argued that the MGCRB decision was inconsistent with the regulation at 42 C.F.R. § 412.230(c)(1), which requires a hospital to submit "evidence" of the shortest route and the distance of that route, but does not limit the type of evidence.
+The Hospital stated that the MGCRB decisions by the Administrator where hospitals have been approved using affidavits and other evidence to demonstrate proximity to a target area.
+The Hospital noted that the online mapping services are not accurate.
+Specifically, the Bing map shows the distance as being 35.1 miles, however, the Hospital's Engineering Director

 &lt;sup>1 42 U.S.C. § 1395ww(d).